jameslnewell/jameslnewell.me/README.md

 2. Upload the files in `./dist`

 ## To do
-- fix linting
+- :construction: fix linting
-- track outbound links
+- :shipit: track outbound links
-- :traffic_light: automate deployment to S3 from CI server
+- :traffic_light: ~~automate deployment to S3~~ from CI server
 - :watch: use Preact to reduce file size and initialisation time of JS
 - :elephant: use service worker to improve caching
 - :wheelchair: improve accessibility